Zac369/fixoor/README.md

 1. SimpleReturn
 2. Missing
+3. Wrogn
-3. SolidityString
+4. SolidityString
-4. SomeArray
+5. SomeArray
-5. NotBeef
+6. NotBeef

 ## How To Play Example